CAADO/DH-W5/notes.md

 I tried to use wikipedia pictures for the images, but that seems to have brutally failed.
 Not really sure why, maybe embedding rules, but honestly I don't mind much.

 After a bit of work, I think it turned out OK.
 It would be a cool way to present information in addition to another method, but in this case, I don't think it really replaces additional explinations, rather just provides visual context.

+After a reasonable amount of effort, inlcuding checking back a differnt day on a differnt browser, I can't get twotone to work for me.
+The site seems to be down.